-Diversity, equity, and inclusion ("DE&I") drive the Company's ability to attract, retain, motivate, and develop the best talent, create an engaged workforce, deliver the highest quality services to our customers, and continue to grow the business.
+Diversity, equity, and inclusion ("DE&I") are key to the Company's ability to attract, retain, motivate, and develop the best talent, create an engaged workforce, deliver the highest quality services to our customers, and continue to grow the business.
 We strongly believe that the greater diversity of our talented workforce and the broader experiences that brings to our business creates a higher level of innovation, a core value for RWC.

-Equity has now been added to the program.
 We want every RWC employee to bring their authentic selves to work and to have access to the same opportunities as their peers.
 Our vision for DE&I is:

-- diversity is the mix of talent from physical differences such as gender or ethnicity to varied perspectives and ideas; - equity is fair and equitable treatment, access and opportunity required to be successful; and - inclusion is getting the mix of our talented employees to work together to ensure individual views are respected and valued.
+- diversity is both physical differences such as gender or ethnicity to varied perspectives and ideas; - equity is fair and equitable treatment, access and opportunity required to be successful; and - inclusion is getting the mix of our talented employees to work together to ensure individual views are respected and valued.

-The DE&I Steering Committee is led by our Chief People Officer and includes representatives from across multiple functions in each region.
-The Steering Committee's purpose is to drive local impact connected to our five global strategic priorities:
+The DE&I Steering Committee is led by our Chief People Officer and includes representatives from across each region.
+The Steering Committee's purpose is to drive a global strategy with local impact, underpinned by our SPIRIT values, connected to five global strategic priorities:

 - employee engagement and belonging;

 - talent acquisition;

 - internal talent review and development;

 - DE&I education and training; and

-- data analytics and reporting.
+- · data analytics and reporting.